ElliBellii/eb_trollactions/README.md

 * Launch: Launch a player into the air with /launchplayer [ID]
 * Explode: Explode a player with /explodeplayer [ID]
 * Optimized: 0.00ms idle and when used
-* Secure: Uses lib callbacks instead of server events (protected from modders)
+* Secure: Uses overextended callbacks instead of server events (protected from modders)
 * Logs: All actions are logged to a Discord webhook (if enabled)

 **Requirements**